tsdmgz/tsdmgz.github.io/_posts/2024-09-26-ipv6-cert-manager.md

 <!--more-->

-Before starting on anythihg, know the certificate's lifecycle and step through the process of a request.
+Before starting on anything, know the certificate's lifecycle and step through the process of a request.
 Cert-manager's troubleshooting documentation is a great starting point[^3].